Kindergarten Curriculum

 Each field trip and culminating event that happens during the year is intentionally designed to enhance, reinforce, and create a love for the concepts the students have learned.
 Parent participation is not only encouraged but asked for in order to make these days as wonderful as possible.

-• Farm Festival: Kindergartners celebrate the culmination of the farm unit by enjoying a day of farm fun that includes games, farm animals, and pony rides.
+• Farm Festival: Kindergartners celebrate the culmination of the farm unit by enjoying a day of farm fun that includes playing games, petting farm animals, and learning about farm jobs.

 • Thanksgiving Play: Kindergartners practice public-speaking skills by presenting the wealth of information they have learned from the five-week Pilgrim unit in a creative, inspiring, and impressive play.
 They dress as Pilgrims and are surrounded by props they have created in class.